DENTAL VENEERS

 • irregularly shaped teeth,

-• gaps between teeth.
+• gaps between teeth

 Types of Dental Veneers

-Dental veneers made from the latest high strength dental ceramics are called Porcelain Veneers.
-They are also known as 'indirect veneers', because they are constructed over multiple dental appointments and sent to a dental laboratory to be made before being inserted in the mouth.
-Porcelain veneers may often last significantly longer and produce a superior aesthetic result when compared to composite veneers.
+Dental veneers made from dental ceramics are called Porcelain Veneers.
+They are also known as 'indirect veneers', because they are constructed outside of the mouth.
+They involve a more complex design and construction process.
+As a consequence they offer a better aesthetic result.
+Indirect treatments require multiple dental appointments.
+Information is sent to a dental laboratory so porcelain veneers can be custom made and digitally printed before being inserted in the mouth.

-Planning Dental Veneers
+Planning Your New Dental Veneers

 First of all, our goal is to help you improve your smile confidence, in a realistic and minimally invasive way.
 As the materials used for veneers are different, consideration needs to be given regarding the suitability of each material for the circumstances of each patient.